cscade/convey/README.md

 The actions convey can perform for you currently include;

-* Publish new designs.
+* Publish new designs including views, validation - anything couch understands.
-* Upgrade/modify existing documents based on any criteria you define.
+* Upgrade and modify existing documents based on any criteria you define.
-* Create new documents, derived from existing documents or stand-alone.
+* Create new documents derived from an existing document.

 Database layout can be fixed (known), or defined at runtime based on application parameters.
 Whether you know that your database is called `my_db`, or you have hundreds of databases with application-defined names, convey can handle them all.